Lesson Plans and

 A teacher's guide from Scholastic complete with a 4-lesson unit for Sachar's Holes.
 See also Holes Activity Guide, Holes by Louis Sachar, and Holes by Louis Sachar - Teacher Pages.

-A high school lesson plan on this novel and the controversy surrounding its use in schools.
-See also Catching on to Catcher in the Rye, The Catcher in the Rye: A Teaching Unit, and If a Body Texts a Body: Texting in The Catcher in the Rye. and J. D. Salinger and The Catcher in the Rye.
+A high school unit.
+See also The Catcher in the Rye: A Teaching Unit; If a Body Texts a Body: Texting in The Catcher in the Rye; and J. D. Salinger and The Catcher in the Rye.